bcoin-org/bcoin-org.github.io/guides-markdown/connect-local-nodes.md

   // nodes are now connected!

   console.log('spvNode\'s peers after connection:', spvNode.pool.peers.head());

-  // generate a block that pays out to SPV node's watch address fullNode.rpc.generateToAddress([1, 'R9M3aUWCcKoiqDPusJvqNkAbjffLgCqYip']);

-  // await for the SPV node to receive the first block.
-  // Notice that Map is not empty, but contains
-  // the hash of the coinbase transaction, of which
-  // the address is watched by the SPV node. await pEvent(spvNode, 'block');

-  // generate a block to an address the SPV node IS NOT watching fullNode.rpc.generateToAddress([1, 'RQKEexR9ZufYP6AKbwhzdv8iuiMFDh4sNZ']);

-  // await for the SPV node to receive the second block.
-  // Notice that Map is now empty, since this block does
-  // not contain any transaction watched by the SPV node. await pEvent(spvNode, 'block');

   // broadcast a tx that DOESN'T pay out to SPV node's watch address
   //const tx1 = bcoin.TX.fromRaw('01000000011d06bce42b67f1de811a3444353fab5d400d82728a5bbf9c89978be37ad3eba9000000006a47304402200de4fd4ecc365ea90f93dbc85d219d7f1bd92ec8743648acb48b6602977e0b4302203ca2eeabed8e6f457234652a92711d66dd8eda71ed90fb6c49b3c12ce809a5d401210257654e1b0de2d8b08d514e51af5d770e9ef617ca2b254d84dd26685fbc609ec3ffffffff0280969800000000001976a914a4ecde9642f8070241451c5851431be9b658a7fe88acc4506a94000000001976a914b9825cafc838c5b5befb70ecded7871d011af89d88ac00000000', 'hex');